Pharmacy Security Framework Architecture

 logger.error("EDI validation failed: %s", e)

-# Route to quarantine for manual compliance review
+# Route to the encrypted quarantine queue for manual compliance review.

 return None

 Pharmacy networks experience intermittent connectivity during peak dispensing hours.
-The framework implements an event-driven synchronization layer that queues inventory deltas locally when upstream connectivity is lost.
-Transactions are cryptographically signed using HMAC-SHA256 with a rotating key hierarchy, ensuring offline records cannot be tampered with before reconciliation.
+The framework queues inventory deltas locally when upstream connectivity is lost, signing each batch with HMAC-SHA256 under a rotating key hierarchy so offline records cannot be tampered with before reconciliation.
+The operational guardrails are explicit:

-- Sync payloads are batched and transmitted via idempotent
+2. Sync payloads are batched and transmitted via idempotent PUT endpoints keyed by an X-Idempotency-Key header.

-Controlled substance tracking requires append-only, tamper-evident logging.
-The architecture implements a cryptographic hash-chain ledger where each audit entry references the SHA-256 digest of the preceding record.
-This creates a verifiable chain of custody that satisfies DEA 21 CFR 1304.22 and HIPAA 45 CFR 164.312(b) audit control requirements.
+Controlled-substance tracking requires append-only, tamper-evident logging.
+The ledger is a hash chain: each entry references the SHA-256 digest of the preceding record, creating a verifiable chain of custody that satisfies the audit-control requirements of 21 CFR § 1304.22 and 45 CFR § 164.312(b).

 import hmac